Skip to Content

 How To Find The Here Kitty Kitty Vice Den at Resorts World

-While the hidden bar is mentioned on the Resorts World website under dining options, there’s no signage or advertisements within the resort that would alert you to its presence.
+Although it’s (disappointingly) mentioned on the resort’s website under dining options, there’s no signage within the resort to alert you to its presence.

 Fuhu Cha Chaan Teng storefront,

-Here are a couple of photos that I was able to snap the night of Resorts World’s grand opening.
+Here are a couple of photos that I snapped at Resorts World’s grand opening, before the first drink had been poured.

 Here Kitty Kitty Vice Den interior to include the bar and seating